dmakvh/eureka/Eureka-at-a-glance.md

 In AWS cloud, because of it's inherent nature, servers come and go.
 Unlike the traditional load balancers which work with servers with well known ip addresses and hostnames, in AWS, load balancing requires much more sophistication in registering and de-registering servers with load balancer on the fly.
 Since, AWS does not yet provide a middle tier load balancer, Eureka fills a big gap in the area of mid-tier load balancing.

-## How different is Eureka from the AWS ELB?
+## How different is Eureka from AWS ELB?

 AWS Elastic Load Balancer is a load balancing solution for edge services exposed to end-user web traffic.
 Eureka fills the need for mid-tier load balancing.
 While you can theoretically put your mid-tier services behind the AWS ELB, you expose them to the outside world and there by losing all the usefulness of the AWS security groups.